-Other details specific to the Shipping Center in your country can be found in the Appendices.
+Other details specific to the Shipping Center in your country can be found in the APPENDICES.

 Please note that previous contract sewing options no longer need to be factored into your shipping contributions.
-While sewing is still done in Cameroon, those contracts are handled by the hospitals and clinics.
-We can help by providing the other supplies listed in this handbook, which helps reduce the overall costs for the hospitals and clinics.
+While sewing is still done in Cameroon, those contracts are handled by the hospitals and health centers.
+We can help by providing the other supplies listed in this handbook, which helps reduce the overall costs for the hospitals and health centers.